zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 * svchost.exe once again accessed explorer.exe, repeating the interaction from the previous event.
 This redundancy could indicate efforts to maintain control over the shell environment or validate escalated privileges.
 * The granted access rights were the same (0x1014C0), confirming an ongoing manipulation attempt.
-* Not sure why this event occurred twice, need to check the source code.
+* I am not sure why this event occurred twice, need to check the source code.

 ```plaintext
 **Phase 1: Completed pre-decoding.